Court-Admissible DNA Testing in Grand Rapids, MI

 Once the sample is collected, the collector labels it in front of you using unique identifiers that match the paperwork.
 The sample is then sealed in tamper-evident packaging, and the collector completes chain-of-custody forms that track each handoff.
 Samples are sent to an accredited laboratory for analysis under secure conditions.

 Turnaround times can vary based on the type of test and the number of people being tested.
 Our team will provide a general timeframe when you schedule and again at your appointment.
-As soon as results are available, they are released in a clear written format.
+As soon as the results are available, they are released in a clear written format.
 Depending on the situation, results may be sent to you directly, to your attorney, or to another authorized party according to the instructions you provide at the time of collection.

 Common Court-Admissible DNA Tests We Provide